whoisryosuke/clawdio/README.md

 # Clawdio

 An experimental project aimed to create modern effects for the Web Audio API using WASM and Rust.

-We leverage the Audio Worklet API to offload audio processing to a separate thread, then use WASM to process the audio even faster using Rust.
+We leverage the [Audio Worklet API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_AudioWorklet) to offload audio processing to a separate thread, then use [WebAssembly (WASM)](https://webassembly.org/) to process the audio even faster using [Rust](https://www.rust-lang.org/).

-This project includes a series of JavaScript modules you can include in your web audio project for creating different effects.
+This library includes a series of JavaScript modules you can include in your web audio projects to create different effects.

 ## Features